 TIPS offers a program in which students from grades 9 - 12 may earn a high school diploma through the combination of TIPS and University of Nebraska High School (UNHS) courses.
 Credits earned in grade 9 through 12 at TIPS are verified and approved by UNHS and are calculated in conjunction with the UNHS program.
-UNHS is accredited through the Nebraska Department of Education, North Central Association Commission on Accreditation & School Improvement and the Commission on International & Trans- Regional Accreditation.
+UNHS is accredited through Nebraska Department of Education, North Central Association Commission on Accreditation & School Improvement and the Commission on International & Trans-Regional Accreditation.

-The TIPS academic program is organized on a 180-instructional day school year.
-TIPS aims to provide a balanced curriculum, and to offer a range of flexible learning options and subjects that meet the individual needs and interests of each student, while meeting the UNHS graduation requirements.
+The TIPS academic program is organized on a 180-day school.
+TIPS aims to provide a balanced curriculum, and to offer a range of flexible learning options and subjects that meet the individual needs and interests of each student, while meeting the UNHS graduation criteria.

 In order to earn a diploma from TIPS, students must complete a minimum of 200 credits.
-Students are awarded 5 credits for the successful completion of a course.
+Courses are 5 credits.